Company sustainability starts with an amazing team.

 As you can see, setting clear guidelines is just as important as structuring your incoming applications and screening (if not more important).
 The foundation of your hiring efficiency is based on clarity of expectations – expectations of the job, the missing links in the team and ultimately the ideal candidate profile in terms of skills, personality and track record.

-Unfortunately it happens quite often that scaleups post a job opening without exactly knowing what to look for in a candidate.
+Unfortunately, it happens quite often that scaleups post a job opening without exactly knowing what to look for in a candidate.
 The result is that your candidate screening will be inefficient because it lacks clear evaluation guidelines.

 My first tip: Never post a job before you have confidently determined the ideal candidate profile for this job, meaning you have a clear vision on the desired skill set, personality traits and track record.
 And please keep in mind that to determine the desired skill set, it’s extremely important to have a clear overview of the skill sets of your current team members as well as knowing the missing skills.
-We recently launched a new feature, called the Team Benchmark feature, which allows you to analyse your current team and find the missing links.

 Having this clear vision on the ideal candidate profile allows you to set clear evaluation guidelines as well.
 Hello efficiency, you’re one step closer!